 – Cardinal Tom Williams, homily on the anniversary of Rerum Novarum, 15 May 1991

-The Social Welfare / Anti-Poverty Committe originated with the concern of the Justice and Peace Commission over the recommendations by the government-appointed Welfare Working Group.
+The Social Welfare / Anti-Poverty Committee originated with the concern of the Justice and Peace Commission over the recommendations by the government-appointed Welfare Working Group.
 That report (the Rebstock Report) assumed that most beneficiaries prefer to avoid work, and suggested increased use of sanctions and penalties.

 The Committee aligned itself with the Alternative Welfare Working Group (initiated by Caritas, the Anglican Social Justice Commission and the Beneficiary Advocacy Federation), which begins with concern for fundamental human dignity and rights of each human being to an adequate standard of living.
 Recommendations include full and adequately-paid employment and higher welfare benefits in order to reduce currently unacceptable levels of poverty in New Zealand.

-The Committee’s work on children in New Zealand was based on the vulnerablility of all children and adequate provision of support for their families.
+The Committee’s work on children in New Zealand was based on the vulnerability of all children and adequate provision of support for their families.
 Issues of targetting vs universal programmes, inequality, taxation and others are discussed in the submission cited below.

 The Committee has: